DeclanCrane/D3D9HookExample/README.md

 # D3D9HookExample
-Plug and play example of D3D9 Hook using [ImGui](https://github.com/ocornut/imgui) for the menu
+Plug and play example of a D3D9 Hook using [ImGui](https://github.com/ocornut/imgui) for the menu

 ## Use